bontchev/pcodedmp/README.md

 It is not widely known, but macros written in VBA (Visual Basic for Applications; the macro programming language used in Microsoft Office) exist in three different executable forms, each of which can be what is actually executed at run time, depending on the circumstances.
 These forms are:

 - _Source code_.
 The original source code of the macro module is compressed and stored at the end of the module stream.
 This makes it relatively easy to locate and extract and most free DFIR tools for macro analysis like [oledump](https://blog.didierstevens.com/programs/oledump-py/) or [olevba](http://www.decalage.info/python/olevba) or even many professional anti-virus tools look only at this form.
 However, most of the time the source code is completely ignored by Office.
 In fact, it is possible to remove the source code (and therefore make all these tools think that there are no macros present), yet the macros will still execute without any problems.
-I have created a [proof of concept](http://bontchev.my.contact.bg/poc2b.doc) document illustrating this.
-Most tools will not see any macros in it but if opened with Word version 2000 or higher, it will display a message and will launch `calc.exe`.
+I have created a [proof of concept](http://bontchev.my.contact.bg/poc2.zip) illustrating this.
+Most tools will not see any macros in the documents in this archive it but if opened with the corresponding Word version (that matches the document name), it will display a message and will launch `calc.exe`.
 It is surprising that malware authors are not using this trick more widely.

 - _P-code_.
 As each VBA line is entered into the VBA editor, it is immediately compiled into p-code (a pseudo code for a stack machine) and stored in a different place in the module stream.
 The p-code is precisely what is executed most of the time.
 In fact, even when you open the source of a macro module in the VBA editor, what is displayed is not the decompressed source code but the p-code decompiled into source.
 Only if the document is opened under a version of Office that uses a different VBA version from the one that has been used to create the document, the stored compressed source code is re-compiled into p-code and then that p-code is executed.
 This makes it possible to open a VBA-containing document on any version of Office that supports VBA and have the macros inside remain executable, despite the fact that the different versions of VBA use different (incompatible) p-code instructions.